Skip to main content Skip to secondary navigation

 • Conduct remote office hours through web conferencing

-• Produce screen casts and instructional video
+• Produce screen casts and instructional videos

 • Record lectures for reflection, feedback, and improvement